Guidance for Charge-Balance Adjustment

 Sometimes we want to know which chemical parameter of a given water sample is the primary cause of the CBE.
 Unfortunately, there is no general answer to this question.
 What we can do, however, is to narrow down the number of potential candidates.

-One decision method is based on the interplay between CBE on the one hand and EC (or equivalently TDS) on the other hand.
-The direct comparison between the measured and calculated EC (or TDS) tells us whether the analysis contains too much or too little anions/cations.
+One decision method is based on the interplay between the CBE and the EC (or equivalently TDS).
+A direct comparison between the measured and the calculated EC (or TDS) tells us whether the analysis contains too much or too little anions/cations.

-For example: The right image shows a water sample with negative CBE (i.e. more anions than cations).
+Example.
+The right image shows a water sample (input file ib.sol) with negative CBE, i.e. more anions than cations.
 The “Guidance for charge-balance adjustment” (which opens by the button Details) recommends the type of ions as follows:

 Two questions arise: